 These are only a few questions logistics managers should be analyzing with their current supply chain.
 Every supply chain could use improvement, but logistics managers need to first develop a baseline so accurate improvement can be tracked.

-After logistics managers take the time to analyze their supply chains, they should try to identify any weaknesses in the chain and perform a root cause analysis of them.
+After logistics managers take the time to analyze their supply chains, they should identify any weaknesses in the chain and perform a root cause analysis of them.
 Supply chains are intricate, and a single weakness can disrupt the entire chain.
-Often, issues like poor carrier service can ripple through the chain causing delays in loading or unloading, production lines, and last mile deliveries.
-Logistics managers should investigate each weakness and determine the root cause so it can be corrected.
+Logistics managers should investigate each weakness they find and determine the root cause so it can be corrected.

 Six Sigma training recommends that logistics managers use tools like “5-Why” for this type of investigation.
-“5-Why” is a root cause analysis tool that asks why something happened five times, and thereby reveals the cause.
+“5-Why” is a root cause analysis tool that asks why something happened five times, and through that reveals the cause.
 But, there are many other root cause analysis tools that can be used.

-Once the causes of each weakness are established, logistics managers will need to determine if it is something that can be fixed in-house.
-Some weaknesses are internal and logistics managers can create solutions to strengthen them.
+Once the causes of each weakness are established, logistics managers will need to determine if they are something that can be fixed in-house.
+Some weaknesses are internal and logistics managers can create solutions to resolve them.
 Other issues lay beyond logistics managers’ control.
-Issues like fewer drivers are difficult for logistics managers to solve on their own.
+Issues like fewer drivers are difficult for logistics managers to resolve on their own.
 For these issues, logistics managers should consider outsourcing options.